SnootyMonkey/Falkland-CMS/README.md

 ## STATUS

 Falkland CMS is pre-alpha and not yet usable.
-A usable version is expected by the end of October 2013.
+A usable version is expected by the end of 2013.

 ## INSTALLATION

 ## Quick Start - Heroku

-Quick start instructions for Heroku are expected by the end of September 2013.
+Quick start instructions for Heroku are expected by the end of November 2013.

 ## Local Installation